journey-education/ds-admissions-challenge/README.md

-# Concordia Bootcamps Data Science Admissions Challenge
+# Data Science Admissions Challenge
 ## About the Project

 Using Python and a Jupyter Notebook, you’re going to explore a data set of over 40,000 international football matches!
 Don’t worry if you’ve never used Python before, this is a great project for beginners and we’ll provide you with all the resources you need to be successful 💪🏽

-The original project and dataset are from [Kaggle](https://www.kaggle.com/datasets/martj42/international-football-results-from-1872-to-2017).

 ## Getting Started: Creating a Github Account